mnemnion/zitron/doc/zitron.md

 Zitron will always try to grow the stack using the provided allocator.
 If this fails, we catch the `error.OutOfMemory` and call this routine.
-If you wish to limit the available stack space, perhaps put it on the program stack: keep reading.
+If you wish to limit the available stack space, perhaps keep the entire parser on the program stack: keep reading.

 You can help prevent parser stack overflows by avoiding the use of right recursion and right-precedence operators in your grammar.
 Use left